Glock 43 vs Sig P365

 The Sig P365 is definitely more feature-rich than the Glock 43.

 They are both pretty darn close in size and weight.
-All though the Sig P365 is just a touch shorter.
+Although the Sig P365 is just a touch shorter.

 The Sig P365 will be just a bit heavier fully loaded because it holds more bullets.
-But if you want it to weigh less than the Glock 43, you could always load the mag half way (said no one ever).
+But if you want it to weigh less than the Glock 43, you could always load the mag halfway (said no one ever).
+Your Sig’s slightly heavier loaded weight won’t be noticed in great Sig P365 Holsters though.

 Get the Sig P365 unless you’re a Glock fan.